 This sentimental moment does not last long.
 His jealous rage boils again as he finally concludes, roaring like a lion, “The woman’s mine!”

 In contrast to this anthem of masculinity, Charlotte’s “Every Day a Little Death” evokes melancholy moods with orchestrations depending heavily on oboe and English horn.
-Knowing her husband infidelities brings a little death into Charlotte’s daily existence, slowly killing her will to survive; unlike Nora in A Doll’s House, however, she cannot walk out and slam the door.
-She is trapped by her own ambivalent, love/hate relationship (Sondheim adapted these lyrics almost directly from the screenplay):
+Knowing her husband’s infidelities brings a little death into Charlotte’s daily existence, slowly killing her will to survive.
+Unlike Nora in Ibsen’s A Doll House, however, she cannot walk out and slam the door.
+She is trapped by her own ambivalent, love/hate relationship.
+Sondheim adapted these lyrics almost directly from the screenplay:

 I’m before him on my knees

 And he kisses me.